Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Omolola-Eniola/README.md

 m.
 Then I refreshed my githb repsitory page, and all changes reflected.
 n.
 Also, I created and added a new .md file titled 'author.md' with a message containing my name and email address, and clicked on commit changes to link my local repository to my remote repository.

-Link to the my final repository on my github account obtained using the steps explained above: https://github.com/Omolola-Eniola/Demo
+Link to the my first repository on my github account obtained using the steps explained above: https://github.com/Omolola-Eniola/Demo

 4. Install Necessary Programming Languages and Runtimes: